—Says former Gov chased him out of Kano for three and half years

 Fielding questions from State House correspondents, he claimed that most of the buildings demolished were illegally acquired by the Ganduje administration and that President Tinubu was shocked when he briefed him on the true picture of what led to the present demolition.

-“The governor is doing what we campaigned with.
+“You see the governor is doing what we campaigned with.
 I wanted to be president, I campaigned also.
-And I went to Kano and told them that these places, schools, in fact, most of our schools in Kano were being encroached on.
-And it is our policy to make sure that places that were encroached are returned to them.
-We will not allow anybody, whether local government chairman or Governor to go and sell the property.”
+And I went to Kano and told them that these places, schools, in fact most of our schools in Kano were being encroached on.
+And it is our policy to make sure that the encroached areas are returned to them.”